Andrianto28/Andrianto28/README.md

 - 👋 Hi, I’m @Andrianto28
 - 👀 I’m interested in Data and stuff
 - 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on some Internship Program
+- 💞️ I’m looking for to collaborate on some project or work
 - 📫 How to reach me? you can contact me at muhamadandrianto091@gmail.com

 <!---